ndyjrdn/BuzzgateVault/ASU/CSE 110/Module 3.md

 ## 3.13
 Using variables in expressions, rather than numbers like 40, makes a program more general and makes expressions more meaningful when read too.

+3.12 - 3.14 PRACTICE

+## 3.15 What can we do with variables.
+Storage and retrieval

+The power of vars come from how we use them.
+Naming things They always have a data type.

+==Variable
+a name that refers to a memory location where a value is stored.
+The two most important rules for using variables in Java are:
+**1. A variable must be declared before it can be used 2A variable can only store values of its declared type**